 Shaba Game Reserve

-is a little-visited conservation area which lies to the east of the Great North Road around 100km north of Mount Kenya in the Central Kenya
+is a little-visited conservation area which lies to the east of the Great North Road around 100km north of Mount Kenya in the North Kenya

 At just 84 square kilometres, Shaba is a relatively small national park, but one which serves as an important dry season centre for wildlife from a much broader hinterland.
 The reserve is set against a backdrop of impressive granite outcrops, notably Shaba Hill, which sits across the river and rises 500 metres above the surrounding plains.